smartnsoft/FlappyTranslator/README.md

 # flappy_translator

-A Flutter internationalized strings generator which automatically generates a dart file with loca Strings from a CSV file.
+A Flutter internationalized strings generator which automatically imports localization strings from a CSV file.

-This way, anybody could make a CSV file with all the translations and automatically generate corresponding Dart code.
+This is especially useful as any team member can work on a CSV file, with the translations imported into the project with the use of a simple terminal command.
+This contracts starkly to the default i18n approach in which dart files need to be manually for new keys and languages.

 ## Getting Started

-In order to use the *flappy_translator* package, please provide your translations in a CSV file (formatted with comma separator).
+In order to use the *flappy_translator* package, please provide your translations in a CSV file - separators `,` and `;` have been tested to work.

-### Create a CSV and export it in "comma separated" format
+### Create a CSV file

 Here is our CSV example :
 ![alt text](https://github.com/smartnsoft/FlappyTranslator/blob/master/documentation/csv_example.png "Example of CSV")